Alejogb1/job-board/blog-data/implementing-a-database-how-to-get-started.md

 **Where to go from here**

-Okay so we covered some of the basics we did some code examples and you probably already have more questions than when you started.
+ so we covered some of the basics we did some code examples and you probably already have more questions than when you started.
 Here's my advice based on the battle scars I gathered on the way do not try to implement a full-fledged database on your first attempt.

 Instead I suggest you focus on the following things: